Skip to main content

 t-SNE is a powerful visualization tool for revealing hidden patterns and structures in complex datasets.
 You can use it for images, audio, biologicals, and single data to identify anomalies and patterns.

 In this blog post, we have learned about t-SNE, a popular dimensionality reduction technique that can visualize high-dimensional non-linear data in a low-dimensional space.
 We have explained the main idea behind t-SNE, how it works, and its applications.
-Moreover, we showed some examples of applying t-SNE to synthetics and real datasets and how to interpret the results.
+Moreover, we have shown some examples of applying t-SNE to synthetic and real datasets and how to interpret the results.

 t-SNE is a part of Unsupervised Learning, and the next natural step is to understand hierarchical clustering, PCA, Decorrelating, and discovering interpretable features.
 Learn all of the topics by taking our Unsupervised Learning in Python course.